msmolka/ZNetCS.AspNetCore.ResumingFileResults/README.md

 ```

 Above examples will serve your data as `Content-Disposition: attachment`.
 When fileName is not provided then data is served as `Content-Disposition: inline`.
-Additionaly it is possible provide `Etag` and `LastModified` headers.
+Additionaly it is possible provide `ETag` and `LastModified` headers.

 ```csharp
 public IActionResult File()